 I’m never going to see you again.

 The thought pierces my faux-calm, my pretending.
-Penetrates the weak and anile shield that I had constructed.
+Penetrates the weak shield that I had constructed.
 In the peace of twilight I stop.
 I want to say something, even if it’s only for the benefit of sky and wind.
 My mouth opens and I turn on the spot.
 The girl is no longer on her bike.
 She’s sitting on the far bank, two hundred metres away, the bike resting beside her.
 Looks like she’s on the phone.
 I wish I knew her number.
 Say g’day to her.
 How’s your day been, sweetheart.
 Keeping fit?

 She doesn’t care either.
 I’m blind to her too.
 I wonder if she has sad dark eyes.
 There’s nothing to be gained here.
 The sun has reached its dark line, falling out of the sky, and the shadows become long, and I get stretched out as well, like a Modigliani.